 Nature and Purpose of Graduate Work

-C. To improve their use of the tools of learning so that they may be able to attack problems of further preparation independently;
+- To improve their use of the tools of learning so that they may be able to address problems of further preparation independently;

-D. To promote the critical and analytical approach to problems of subject matter and professional performance;
+- To promote the critical and analytical approach to examinations of subject matter and professional performance;

 A course for graduate students only (numbered 5000 or above) is a highly advanced and specialized course, demanding much on the part of both students and instructors.
 Emphasis is usually placed on critical analysis and research.
 Graduate courses are conducted in various ways: as advanced lecture courses, as seminars, as independent study or reading courses, and as research projects.